López de Bertodano Formation: Cretaceous-Paleogene boundary

-The Cretaceous–Paleogene boundary (K–Pg) crops out on Seymour Island in the upper levels of the Lopez de Bertodano Formation.
+The Cretaceous–Paleogene boundary (K–Pg) crops out on Seymour Island in the upper levels of the López de Bertodano Formation.
 A small (but significant) iridium anomaly occurs at the boundary on Seymour Island, as at lower latitudes, thought to be fallout from the Chicxulub impactor in the Gulf of Mexico.
 Directly above the boundary a layer of disarticulated fish fossils occurs, victims of a disturbed ecosystem immediately following the impact event.
 Multiple reports have described evidence for climatic changes in Antarctica prior to the mass extinction, but the extent to which these affected marine biodiversity is debated.
 Based on extensive marine fossil collections from Seymour Island, recent work has confirmed that a single and severe mass extinction event occurred at this time in Antarctica just as at lower latitudes.

 Climate

 During the Maastrichtian, Seymour Island was located just outside the Antarctic polar circle at around ~64°S latitude.
 Studies on oxygen-18 isotopes found in belemnites and benthic foraminifera have calculated intermediate-deep-shelf water temperatures at an average of 6 C. This paper also suggested annual temperature variability of 5 C based on Belemnite growth bands, perhaps in agreement with another study which has suggested that sea surface temperatures may have possibly dropped below freezing and formed sea ice at times.
 Alternatively, a study using data acquired from ancient bacterial membrane lipids yielded a slightly warmer temperature of 12 ± 5 C; further research in other high latitude localities have suggested these methods may be biased towards summer temperatures.
 More recently a paper has used oxygen-18 isotopes from bony fish fossils to estimate an average water temperature of 6.8 C, overall supporting a subpolar climate regime perhaps similar to the modern Magallanes Region.